peepkolberg/glimpse/README.md

 To run the workflow, submit `run.sh` to HPC.
-Results will appear in directory `results.glimpse`.
+Imputation results will appear in directory `results/glimpse`.

 Here's the descriptions and requirements for input parameters:
 * **--samples** TSV file with sample IDs and BAM files.
 Example in [data/samples.tsv](https://github.com/peepkolberg/glimpse/blob/main/data/samples.tsv).
 Each sample expects an index file to be present in the same directory as the BAM file.
 Index file must have the same name as BAM file + ".bai".
 This is hard-coded in main.nf workflow{} section.